Blog · arXiv Analysis · Last reviewed June 25, 2026

 The Machine Contributor Becomes the Maintainer Tax

-The June 2026 arXiv paper Regulating the Machine Contributor: Governance and Policy Alignment in Open Source, by Jassem Manita and Aziz Amari, treats AI-generated open-source work as a governance problem, not merely as a code-review nuisance.
+The June 2026 arXiv paper Regulating the Machine Contributor: Governance and Policy Alignment in Open Source, by Jassem Manita and Aziz Amari, treats AI-mediated open-source work as a governance problem, not merely as a code-review nuisance.

 From Contribution to Burden